tanner-west/mini-agents/README.md

 ## Running the Demo Server

 1. Set up the environmental variables.
 Copy or rename `.env.example` to `.env` to get started.
 You'll need an Open AI API key for all projects.
-Notion-editor requires a notion API key and Database ID, and git-editor requires all four github variables
+Notion-editor requires a notion API key and Database ID, and git-editor requires all four github variables.
+Be sure your GitHub token is scoped to the repo and file you're trying to edit.

 2. `bun install`
 3. `bun run start`